rituraj981/ExamHub-website/README.md

 # BharatExamHub.com

 Online examination system is a app for setup online quiz with so many functionality.
-It is a PHP project.
+It is a Javascript, laravel, PHP project.

 Instalation ::

-Steps
+Steps:
 1)Copy full folder in your web directory.

 2)Import database in your phpmyadmin named project1.sql.